Audrey Rodriguez

 Where I am now:

-As of May 2024, I have completed my third year at Texas A&M University at College Station with a major in Biomedical Sciences and a minor in Entomology.
-As I have begun to engage in experiential learning through research development with the EFAS program, I have obtained familiarity with innumerable facets of the science behind agriculture.
+As of January 2025, I have begun my final semester at Texas A&M University at College Station with a major in Biomedical Sciences and a minor in Entomology.
+I entered the EFAS program in June of 2024, and have since obtained familiarity with innumerable facets of the science behind agriculture.
 Much of the world around us can be attributed to agricultural science, but I hadn’t truly appreciated the depth of this sentiment until I stepped into this extensive realm under the EFAS program.
-Already, this research opportunity has been an immeasurably valuable means of preparing me for my future in agricultural sciences.
+With the experience that I have acquired, this research opportunity has been an immeasurably valuable means of preparing me for my future in agricultural sciences.
 Dr. Olufemi Alabi, Cecilia Villegas, and Isaias Hernandez continue to introduce me to riveting concepts and research techniques within the domain of plant pathology, and each day spent at the AgriLife Research and Extension Center is filled with eye-opening conversation and never-ending knowledge expansion.
+I have even had the privilege of discovering a novel putative Ampelovirus in Plumeria plants, and will continue to contribute to the characterization of this RNA virus.
+I plan to present my findings at this year’s Subtropical Agriculture and Environments (SAES) conference taking place in February.
 As I begin my contribution to addressing the ongoing food safety and climate change challenges within our agricultural systems, the skills and experiences that this program provides will be the perfect segway for a lifelong pursuit in this unclaimed yet unfathomably indispensable field of work.